IEAS Director

 2002-2007

 T.J.
-Pempel, Professor of Political Science, directed the Institute of East Asian Studies from January 2002 through December 2006.
+Pempel, Professor Emeritus of Political Science, directed the Institute of East Asian Studies from January 2002 through December 2006.
 As Director, he held the Il Han New Chair in Asian Studies.
 Before coming to Berkeley he was the Boeing Professor of International Studies in the Jackson School of International Studies at the University of Washington.
 From 1972 to 1991 he served on the faculty at Cornell University where he also directed the East Asia Program.
 A leading scholar of East Asian political science, Professor Pempel's research focuses on comparative politics, political economy, contemporary Japan and Asian regionalism.
 Publications include Remapping East Asia: The Construction of a Region (Cornell University Press, 2004), Beyond Bilateralism: U.S.-Japan Relations in the New Asia-Pacific (Stanford University Press, 2003), and Regime Shift: Comparative Dynamics of the Japanese Political Economy (Cornell University Press, 1998).
 He is co-editor of Two Crises, Different Outcomes: East Asia and Global Finance (Cornell University Press, 2015).
 Professor Pempel is on the editorial boards of several professional journals, and has served on various committees of the American Political Science Association, the Association for Asian Studies, and the Social Science Research Council.
 He is currently conducting research on various problems associated with U.S. foreign policy and Asian regionalism.

 1990-2001